- This article has been reviewed by a pet health professional. It is not a substitute for professional veterinary advice.

 For many people, tucking into a plate of eggs is a tasty, nutritious, and filling way to start the day.
-But can our canine companions enjoy nutritious and delicious eggs, too?
-Yes, dogs can eat eggs.
+While eggs are not a suitable breakfast for dogs, dogs can eat eggs without concern.

 “Eggs are an excellent protein source,” says Gerald Pepin, a qualified dog nutritionist and founder of The Canine Nutritionist.
 They’re rich in healthy fats, vitamins, and minerals, according to Pepin—but not only that, they provide energy, build muscle, strengthen teeth and bones, and aid with joint and tissue repair.

 Both the yolk and white parts of the egg are safe, so you don’t need to worry about separating them.
 That said, some ways of cooking eggs are healthier for dogs than others.
-The amount of eggs a dog can eat, and how often they should eat them, also varies between breeds.
+And the amount of eggs a dog can eat, and how often they should eat them, also varies between breeds and dog size.

 Crack on to learn more about feeding eggs to your pup.